 Subjects and setting

 A retrospective study was completed of all paediatric patients with IBD under the care of Southampton Children’s Hospital, all patients were aged <18-years.
 Patients who attended an outpatient appointment in both time period one, prior to the national lockdown (November 2019 to February 2020), and time period two, following the period of national lockdown (July to November 2020) were included in this study.
+The first period of national lockdown was from March 23rd 2020 – May 31st 2020.

 Anthropometric measurements